-Howard Evans has been teaching massage and bodywork under the auspices of The School of Therapeutic Bodywork since 1994.
-He designed and taught courses for Morley College in London, Centro Maxime d’Harroche in Barcelona and AFEDECO in Palma de Mallorca.
-He was a lecturer at the School of Integrated Health, University of Westminster.
+Howard Evans has taught under the auspices of The School of Therapeutic Bodywork since 1994.
+He has provided training at Morley College and The University of Westminster in London, Centro Maxime d’Harroche in Barcelona, AFEDECO in Palma de Mallorca and Haber Bodywork in Zagreb.

 The School of Therapeutic Bodywork offers workshops and professional training courses to: